SebastienFRA/LVASI/README.md

 versions.
 This is to facilitate the acquisition or reinstallation of a computer.

-L.V.A.S.I. works thanks to scripts written under PowerShell 5.
-It therefore works exclusively under Windows.
+L.V.A.S.I. works thanks to scripts written under PowerShell 5, and it is intended for Windows.

 Knowing nothing about it before embarking on this project, I scoured the internet a lot to find the answers I was looking for.